RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (Grant No. 72371251), the Natural Science Foundation for Distinguished Young Scholars of Hunan Province (Grant No. 2024JJ2080), and the Key Research and Development Program of Hunan Province of China (Grant No. 2024JK2007).
+\begin{sloppypar} This work was supported by the National Natural Science Foundation of China (Grant 72371251), the Natural Science Foundation for Distinguished Young Scholars of Hunan Province (Grant 2024JJ2080), and the Key Research and Development Program of Hunan Province of China (Grant 2024JK2007). \end{sloppypar}